frederic-perez/AmE-dictionary/data/idioms.md

 __party’s over__ A happy or fortunate time has come to an end. _We go back to school tomorrow.
 The party’s over._
 __pass along__
 __pass away__ _euphemism_ To die. _When I pass away, I don’t want an elaborate funeral._
+__pass muster__ :dart: To be accepted as adequate; to meet the minimum or standard requirement. _I gave the interview my best, but I guess I didn’t pass muster._
 __pass on__
 __pass the buck__ To shift or reassign the blame or responsibility (for something) to another person, group, or thing.
 __pass up__